netherphp/database/README.md

 ## Additional Libraries

 To do its work Nether Database will also include the following NetherPHP libraries.
-There is no danger of your application suddenly becoming a "NetherPHP" application though, these are all utility which of course are there for you to use as well, since they will be.
+There is no danger of your application suddenly becoming a "NetherPHP" application though.
+These are all utility which are there for you to use as well, if desired, as they will be about anyway.

 * netherphp/option (configuration management)
 * netherphp/console (cli library)